Is Your Family Neurodiverse Like Mine? These Are the Tricks I Learned to Make Every Trip as Great as Possible

-Family travel can be daunting for some of the most intrepid travelers.
-Exploring the world with a neurodiverse family comprising both neurodivergent and neurotypical kids can be even more difficult.
+Family travel can be daunting for some of the most intrepid solo travelers.
+Exploring the world with a neurodiverse family comprising both neurodivergent and neurotypical kids can be even more challenging.

-Really, it’s all about the newness: unrecognizable food, unpredictable environments, unmanageable sounds, unfamiliar sleeping environments, different smells, and jet lag can be intensely disturbing to someone with autism, attention-deficit hyperactivity disorder (ADHD), or another form of neurodivergence.
-Behavioral issues related to these emotional meltdowns can grind a vacation to a halt—for every family member on the trip.
+Really, the struggles are all about the newness: Unrecognizable food, unpredictable environments, unmanageable sounds, unfamiliar sleeping environments, different smells, and jet lag can be disturbing to someone with autism, attention deficit hyperactivity disorder (ADHD), or another form of neurodivergence.
+Behavioral issues related to these emotional meltdowns can grind a vacation to a halt.

 This reality prompts many neurodiverse families to stay home.
-In a 2019 survey, the International Board of Credentialing and Continuing Education Standards, a nonprofit devoted to raising autism awareness and acceptance, asked 1,000 parents with at least one autistic child for input about travel, and a whopping 87 percent said they do not currently take family vacations because it’s simply too difficult.
+In a 2019 survey, the International Board of Credentialing and Continuing Education Standards, a nonprofit devoted to raising autism awareness and acceptance, asked 1,000 parents with at least one autistic child for their input about travel, and 87 percent said they do not currently take family vacations because it’s too difficult.

 In the same survey, 93 percent of respondents said they would be more likely to travel if autism-certified options were available, and 97 percent said they are not satisfied with current travel options for families with autistic individuals.